 In 215 B.C., a defeated and cash-strapped Rome passed a new law.
 The context was their greatest military defeat ever.
-On August 2, 216 B.C., the Carthaginian general Hannibal destroyed their army at Cannae during the Second Punic War.
+On August 2, 216 B.C., the Carthaginian general Hannibal destroyed their army during the Second Punic War.
 As the first century Roman historian Livy cried, “Certainly there is no other nation that would not have succumbed beneath such a weight of calamity.”

 Except Rome wasn’t like other nations (which was Livy’s point).
 Rome did not succumb.
 They tightened their belt, raised a new army, and kept going.
 Rome epitomized grit.